EBZebra/docs/edge/source/guide/configreference.md

 # Config.XML Reference
 Runtime configuration settings of Enterprise Browser apps are managed through the Config.xml file.
 The Config.xml file is required; your app will not start without it.
 Config.xml determines features and behavior of the EB runtime, such as the keys that can be intercepted by an app and whether to pre-load modules on startup.
 A sample configuration file is provided as part of the Enterprise Browser installation, and contains defaults for many (though not all) of the most common settings.

 The sample Config.xml file also is displayed below, and is followed by explanations of all settings.
-The EB Config.xml can be edited with an ordinary text editor or with the Config Editor utility introduced with the installation of Enterprise Browser 1.3.
-For more information, please refer to the [Config Editor utility guide](#utilities-ConfigEditor).
+The EB Config.xml can be edited with an ordinary text editor or with the Config Editor utility included with the installation of Enterprise Browser 1.3.
+For more information, please refer to the [Config Editor utility guide](index.html#guide-ConfigEditor).

 ## Configuration File Location
 The location of the configuration file loaded by the Enterprise Browser is dependent on a number of factors: